HazyResearch/dd-genomics/README.md

 - Fetch and process ontology files: cd onto; ./make_all.sh

  - Install nltk: sudo pip install nltk.
 Download the corpora wordnet: in Python: import nltk; nltk.download() and download the corpora wordnet.

+ - Define a input/sentences_input.* for which the sentences_input will be loaded, either an alias of the dataset.

 - compile the application with the command "deepdive compile"

 #### TO-DO LIST